-- It was not easy to choose one out of the many pandereteiras (female tambourine) groups that one can find in Galicia.
-The video is part of a larger project entitled Não Lugar (Galician for “No Place”), directed by Aitana Eanes and Davide Salvado.
+- It was not easy to choose one out of the many pandereteiras (female tambourine groups) that one can find in Galicia.
+The video is part of a larger project entitled Não Lugar (Galician for “No Place”) directed by Aitana Eanes and Davide Salvado.
 Davide is a former student of the Music Conservatory of Traditional Music of Lalín, and he was one of my voice teachers at the music school A Central Folque in Santiago de Compostela.
-Although I do not know this particular group of pandereteiras, the video shows a trend among young Galician musicians to make music videos based in rural environments (in addition to the landscape, one can see a man working on the back as the women are performing) but with an urban, youthful, and artistic touch.
-Also, this group of singers does not use what is called in Galicia a “nasal” voice timbre, which was a motive of negative critique to young female singers by both the male and female musicians that I had the opportunity to meet while doing fieldwork.
+Although I do not know this particular group of pandereteiras, the video shows a trend among young Galician musicians to make music videos based in rural environments (in addition to the landscape, one can see a man working in the back as the women are performing) but with an urban, youthful, and artistic touch.
+Also, this group of singers does not use what is called in Galicia a “nasal” vocal timbre, which was a negative critique of young female singers by both the male and female musicians that I had the opportunity to meet while doing fieldwork.

-- This video features a post-festival party at Fredi’s Bar, in the village of Espasante, Northwestern Galicia.
-The video features a lot of the musicians from whom I learned about the music of the Ortigueira region of Galicia, where Espasante and the town of Santa Marta are located.
+- This “video“ features a post-festival party at Fredi’s Bar, in the village of Espasante, Northwestern Galicia.
+The video features a lot of the musicians from whom I learned about the music of Ortigueira (a region of Galicia where Espasante and the village of Santa Marta are located).
 This is the center of my current research.
-In this clip we can see musicians and dancers playing and dancing after three intense days of ongoing performances at the International Festival of the Celtic World of Ortigueira.
-Most of the musicians featured in this video are either members of the Bagpipe School of Ortigueira (which gives free of charge Galician bagpipe and percussion lessons in Santa Marta de Ortigueira) and of the Cultural Association Gamelas e Andurinhas (gives free of charge Galician bagpipe, percussion, voice, and dance lessons in Espasante).
-Fredi’s Bar is one of the few spaces where music can be legally performed in this part of Galicia.
-Fredi, the owner, keeps this bar and the cultural association Gamelas e Anduriñas alive with a lot of effort and hard work (most of which is done free of charge motivated by his love for Galician dance and music).
+In this clip, we can see musicians and dancers playing and dancing after three intense days of ongoing performances at the International Festival of the Celtic World of Ortigueira.
+Most of the musicians featured in this video are either members of the Bagpipe School of Ortigueira (which gives, free of charge, Galician bagpipe and percussion lessons in Santa Marta de Ortigueira) and of the Cultural Association Gamelas e Anduriñas (which gives, free of charge, Galician bagpipe, percussion, voice, and dance lessons in Espasante).
+Fredi’s Bar is one of the few spaces where music can be legally performed live in this part of Galicia (a permit, granted by the local government, is necessary for bars and restaurants to present live music in Spain).
+Alfredo López (a.k.a.
+Fredi), the owner, keeps this bar and the cultural association Gamelas e Anduriñas alive with a lot of effort and hard work (most of which is done pro bono, motivated by his love for Galician dance and music).

-- I wanted to show this video of the Galician band Os Cempés (Galician for “The Centipede”) because it was a performance that Serxio, the lead singer, remembered very fondly.
-It depicts quite well the involving energy of both this band and of Galician summer music festivals such as the Irmandiños Festival in Moeche.
+- I wanted to show this “video“ of the Galician band Os Cempés (Galician for “The Centipede”) because it was a performance that Serxio, the lead singer, remembered very fondly.
+It depicts quite well the amazing energy of both this band and of Galician summer music festivals such as the Irmandiños Festival in Moeche, Galicia.
 The group sings in Galician and plays with a mix of Galician musical instruments plus instruments like the saxophone and the bouzuki.
-All of these musicians are involved in a number of other musical projects, and they are all active cultural forces in the places they live in (they are based in different corners of Galicia).
+All of these musicians are involved in a number of other musical projects, and they are all active cultural forces in the places they live (they are based in different corners of Galicia).

-- Here we can see members of the advanced dancing group of the cultural association Gamelas e Andurinhas from Espasante.
-They are dancing, in informal clothing, in the context of a foliada (Galician for party/jam session) in the nearby town of As Pontes.
+- “Here“ we can see members of the advanced dancing group of the cultural association Gamelas e Anduriñas from Espasante.
+They are dancing, in informal clothing, in the context of a foliada (party/jam session) in the nearby town of As Pontes, Galicia.
 Javier Pena (bagpipe teacher of Gamelas e Anduriñas and former conductor of the Bagpipe School of Ortigueira) is playing the Galician bagpipe and Ismael (former member of the Bagpipe School of Ortigueira) the caixa (a Galician double skin drum).
-They are playing the Xota (name of a dance) XXX.
+They are playing a xota or jota (name of a dance).

-- Here we can see the same dance group but in the staged context of the International Festival of the Celtic World of Ortigueira.
-As the space of this stage, built as a civil initiative by people from Ortigueira, has drastically shrunk for local musicians since the festival was appropriated by the local government in 1984, Gamelas e Andurinhas only appears on stage thanks to the sharing of performing time and space by the Bagpipe School of Ortigueira (they are standing still in the back while Gamelas performs during this school time performance).
-In the first part of the video Gamelas plays and dances the muñeira (a Galician dance) “Arabexo” and in the second part (min.
-2:33 onwards) we can hear Cristina Pico, one of the dancers of the group and the voice teacher of Gamelas e Andurinhas, singing a xota (dance).
-According to Cristina (interview with author, 2013) when the dance group told her that they wanted to dance a xota from the Galician region of Coristanco, she started for look for verses from this region to feed into the music of the dance.
+- “Here“ we can see the same dance group but in the staged context of the International Festival of the Celtic World of Ortigueira.
+The stage itself was built as a civil initiateve by people from Ortigueira.
+As the space of this stage has drastically shrunk for local musicians since the festival was appropriated by the local government in 1984, Gamelas e Anduriñas only appears on stage thanks to the sharing of performing time and space by the Bagpipe School of Ortigueira (they are standing in the back while Gamelas performs during this school time performance).
+In the first part of the video, Gamelas plays and dances the muñeira (a Galician dance) “Arabexo” and in the second part (min.
+2:33 onwards) we can hear Cristina Pico, one of the dancers of the group and the voice teacher of Gamelas e Anduriñas, singing a xota (dance).
+According to Cristina (interview with author, 2013), when the dance group told her that they wanted to dance a xota from the Galician region of Coristanco, she started to look for verses from this region to fit into the music of the dance.
 Her sources to find such verses were YouTube videos of Galician music contests and Swiss folklorist Dorothé Schubarth’s songbook Cancionero Popular Galego (1995).

-- This video features the Bagpipe School of Ortigueira.
+- This “video“ features the Bagpipe School of Ortigueira.
 They are playing on the stage that the first members of this school created back in 1978.
 In this video we can hear a piece composed for the school by Galician composer Ernesto Campos.
-In this presentation, one of the few times of the year when they play on a stage (they usually perform in street parades), they have included instruments rarely used by the band, such as the marimba and the Galician mouth harp.
-The group of the school is frequently criticized because of their recent inclusion of non-traditional Galician drums and percussion instruments, a sonic border that marks the limit between what can and can’t be considered as Galician music for former members of this school, among other Galician musicians and music listeners.
+This presentation is one of the few times of the year when they play on a stage (they usually perform in street parades), and they have included instruments rarely used by the band, such as the marimba and the Galician mouth harp.
+The group of the school is frequently criticized because of their recent use of non-traditional Galician drums and percussion instruments, a sonic borderline that marks the limit between what can and can’t be included as Galician music for former members of this school, as well as for other Galician musicians and music listeners.

-- These two last songs are part of the Galician protest music repertoire that became an important voice for pro-Galician and anti-Franco youth movements in the last years of the dictatorship and the first years of the transition towards democracy (Francisco Franco was a right wing dictator who remained head of the Spanish state between 1939 until his death in 1975).
-In this video we can listen to a recent rendition of the musicalized poem “Sementeira” by Lois Álvarez Pousa which was both musicalized and popularized in 1978 by Galician music group Fuxan os Ventos.
-In this version, the song is sung by different generations of Galician singers and musicians such as the former members of Fuxan of Ventos, some of the members of Galician folk music group Milladoiro, and singer-song writers Xavier Díaz, Uxía Senlle, and Mercedes Peón, among others.
-The song is sung in Galician.
-Its chorus says “To sow, I will sow / as soon as the sun rises / as soon as among our people / children, elders, and a song rises” (translation by the author).
+- These two last songs are part of the Galician protest music repertoire that became an important voice for pro-Galician and anti-Franco youth movements in the last years of the dictatorship and the first years of the Spanish transition towards democracy (Francisco Franco was a right wing dictator who remained head of the Spanish state between 1939 until his death in 1975).
+In this “video“ we can listen to a recent rendition of Lois Álvarez Pousa’s poem “Sementeira,” which was both musicalized and popularized in 1978 by Galician music group Fuxan os Ventos.
+In this version, the song is sung by different generations of Galician singers and musicians such as the former members of Fuxan of Ventos, some of the members of Galician folk music group Milladoiro, and singer-songwriters Xavier Díaz, Uxía Senlle, Guadi Galego, and Mercedes Peón, among others.
+The song is sung in the Galician language.
+Its chorus says “To sow seeds, I will sow seeds / at daybreak ,/ as long as among our people / a child, an old man, and a song grow” (translation by the author).

-- This song was pointed out to me by Galician Celtic harp player Rodrigo Romaní.
-It used to be sung publicly and collectively against Franco’s dictatorship.
-The song was able to avoid the censorship enforced by the Spanish authorities (even after Franco’s death), a censorship which was supposed to make sure that only “appropriate” lyrics where publicly presented.
-The song is entitled “Can de Palleiro” (a kind of Galician dog) and is written and sung by the duo Benedicto e Bibiano.
+- This “song“ was pointed out to me by Galician Celtic harp player Rodrigo Romaní.
+It used to be sung publicly and collectively in Galician, youth-led political rallies against Franco’s dictatorship.
+The song was able to avoid the censorship enforced by the Spanish authorities (even after Franco’s death), a censorship which was supposed to make sure that only “appropriate” lyrics were publicly presented.
+The song is entitled “Can de Palleiro” (this is a large dog of Galician breed) and was written and sung by the duo Benedicto e Bibiano.
 Its lyrics talk about an old dog whose teeth are falling out.
-In both Galician and Spanish languages, the word used to talk about all the teeth that are in the mouth is “dentadura” and the word for dictatorship is “dictadura.”
-So the choir of this song says something like: poor old dog, “the teeth are falling, the teeth are falling!” (in Galician language “abaixo a dentadura, abaixo a dentadura!”) which was sang by the Bibiano and Benedicto as written “abaixo a dentadura” (the teeth are falling) and by the audience “abaixo a dictadura” (the dictatorship is falling).
+In both the Galician and Spanish languages, the word used to talk about all the teeth that are in the mouth is “dentadura” and the word for dictatorship is “dictadura.”
+So the choir of this song says something like: poor old dog, “the teeth are falling, the teeth are falling!” (in Galician language “abaixo a dentadura, abaixo a dentadura!”) which was sang by Bibiano and Benedicto as “abaixo a dentadura” (the teeth are falling) and by the audience as “abaixo a dictadura” (the dictatorship is falling).